stylep/stylep-button/README.md

 A simple button style pattern for your next project.

 ## Install
-You can install using the spm command or install using npm and the project name.
+You can install using the [spm](https://github.com/stylep/stylep) command or install using npm and the project title.

 ``` shell
 spm install button